ThisIsMirk/nba_ROTY_predictor/README.md

 We find that TRB% (Total Rebound Percentage) has the highest importance value in this model, followed by eFG% (Effective Field Goal Percentage) telling us that the model puts importance on forwards for winning ROTY awards.

 Honorable mentions go to the next three advanced stats: ORB% (Offensive Rebound Percentage), BLK% (Blocks Percentage), and AST% (Assists Percentage)

-# License
-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute the content, but ensure you comply with the terms of the license.